At the top of the page

 Because supply shutoffs and resumptions are not specified in the Electricity Standard Terms and Conditions, this item is listed as "None."

 Consideration of the impact of external factors relating to ease with which consumers may access electric power (including economic conditions in the electric power supply service area) Consideration & analysis - IF-EU·240a.4 The Electricity Business Act stipulates: "A general electricity transmission and distribution utility must not refuse to provide a wheeling service in its service area without justifiable grounds."
 As Hokkaido Electric Power Network, in principle, provides service to all customers who request it within the Hokkaido Electric Power Network service area, there is no difference in accessibility to electricity.
-Other external factors that may affect electricity rates are the policy-based renewable energy surcharge, fuel cost adjustment, and rate discounts based on Japan's Electricity and Gas Price Dramatic Change Mitigation Measures Project.
+Other external factors affecting electricity rates include the policy-mandated surcharge for promoting renewable energy generation, the fuel cost adjustment amount, and rate discounts provided through the national electricity and gas rate relief support program.

 Occupational Health & Safety